-- 7.15 The valuation of a pension for offsetting purposes can be seen as a three-stage process: - a.
-Value pension asset - b.
-Adjust for tax - c.
-Adjust for utility? - 7.16 Terminology in this context can be confusing.
-With Defined Benefit pensions the actuarial exercise of valuing the present capital value of a future income stream (at step 1) requires the expert to select an appropriate rate of 'discount' to reflect the investment assumptions that will elicit a present capital sum.
+- 7.14 The valuation of a pension for offsetting purposes can be seen as a three-stage process: - value the pension asset, having first determined whether the valuation will be by reference to what the holder has or the claimant may acquire it being recalled that these two figures are seldom the same due to the loss of value by the pension sharing process or other factors such as age difference.
+This may differ from the CE; - adjust for tax as the future pension income would be taxable; - adjust for utility, if such an adjustment is considered appropriate. - 7.15 Terminology in this context can be confusing.With Defined Benefit pensions the actuarial exercise of valuing the present capital value of a future income stream (at step 1) requires the expert to select an appropriate rate of 'discount' to reflect the investment assumptions that will elicit a present capital sum.
 This technical use of the word 'discount' is not to be confused with the same word when used in the context of making an adjustment or discount for tax or utility.
-To avoid confusion, we refer to 'adjustments' for tax and utility. - 7.17 The following sections explore these issues in more depth, starting with valuation of the appropriate offset in simple cases and in complex cases.
+To avoid confusion, we refer to 'adjustments' for tax and utility. - 7.16 The following sections explore these issues in more depth, starting with valuation of the appropriate offset in simple cases and in complex cases.